Pearls Before Swine by Stephan Pastis for February 17, 2019

 38. Missing large

-victoria2 about 5 years ago
+victoria2 over 5 years ago

 I traveled a lot and learned much about modern antibiotics and small arms.